April-May 2024

 Lin & Lake Ohrid

-Even though this article starts with Lin and Lake Ohrid, its not the first step of this section.
+Even though this article starts with Lin and Lake Ohrid, it’s not the first step of this section.
 The previous episode ended with our night in Kukës, so we had a long journey ahead of us.
 It took almost an entire day to travel down to Lin, with a few bumps along the way.
 Every time we asked Google Maps for directions, it stubbornly showed us a route through North Macedonia.
 However, we were determined to stay in Albania… until we encountered the first kilometer of a horrible gravel road.
 At that point, we had to give in and follow the suggested route through North Macedonia.

 Helga’s Guesthouse in Lin